yilmazbingo/portfolio-typescript-next.js/src/data/draft/trapping-rainwater.md

 ![trapping rainwater algorightm by yilmaz bingol](trapping-rainwater-2.png)

-As you can see, we just have to count the bluw blocks.
+As you can see, we just have to count the blue blocks.
 In total we have 8 blocks.

-This is very creative problem, I wonder who created this question.
-Unlike other problems, this question looks simple but coding part is challenging.
-Let's consider the edge cases:

 1- Do the left and right sides of the graph count as walls?
 No, sides are not walls.
 There is no water is trapped on the left side